k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: incorrect alignment for attendants (healer quest) and warriors (valkyrie quest)
 - Fix: crash due to incorrect handling of rot timer
+- Fix: confusion from psionic wave attack required seeing the target